prashant-kikani/prashant-kikani.github.io/_posts/2020-12-12-how-finance-system-works.markdown

 Maybe I am over-simplifying all this above, but that skill is not easy to learn.
 Hundreds of problems come in starting a company, in hiring talented people & to make them build products & in selling those products.
 But whoever does that, the economy surely rewards them.

-Bigger the impact, bigger the reward.
+The bigger the impact, the bigger the reward.

 <br/>